QuothingRaven/SuiPriceBot/README.md

 ## Disclaimer
 This bot is for informational purposes only.
 Do not use it to make investment decisions.
 Always do your own research before investing in cryptocurrencies.

+## Credits
+This special shoutout goes to a three-headed dog who I would go to war with.